-On this day in 1777, British-born Georgia Patriot and signer of the Declaration of Independence Button Gwinnett receives a bullet wound in a duel with his political rival, Georgia city Whig Lachlan McIntosh.
+On May 16, 1777, British-born Georgia Patriot and signer of the Declaration of Independence Button Gwinnett receives a bullet wound in a duel with his political rival, Georgia city Whig Lachlan McIntosh.
 Three days later, Gwinnett died as a result of the gangrenous wound.
 McIntosh was also shot in the duel, but the wound was not fatal.

 Gwinnett returned to Georgia immediately after signing the declaration to find city Whig Lachlan McIntosh commanding Georgia’s nascent military efforts.
 Determined to take control of Georgia politics, Gwinnett became speaker of the legislature, guided the Georgia Constitution of 1777 into existence and took over as governor when Archibald Bulloch died suddenly in office.

 Gwinnett then wanted to lead an expedition to secure Georgia’s border with Florida.
 A dispute between McIntosh and Gwinnett over who would command the effort ultimately led to their duel and Gwinnett’s death.